Teaming Up for a Healthier RI

 This award is given based on confidential employee surveys and management reports.

-For the second year in a row, BCBSRI received a score of 100% on the Corporate Equality Index, which measures corporate policies and practices related to lesbian, gay, bisexual, and transgender workplace equality.
+For the third year in a row, BCBSRI received a score of 100% on the Corporate Equality Index, which measures corporate policies and practices related to lesbian, gay, bisexual, and transgender workplace equality.

-In 2015, we sponsored Project SEARCH—a high school transition program for students with disabilities ages 18-21—through a partnership with Cranston Public Schools, the Office of Rehabilitation Services, and the Department of Behavioral Healthcare, Developmental Disabilities, and Hospitals.
-Project SEARCH students were given opportunities in food services, office services, print shop, greeter, conference room monitor, and maintenance.
-We look forward to expanding the program in 2016.
+Project SEARCH is a high school transition program for students aged 18-21 with disabilities—created through a partnership with Cranston Public Schools, the Office of Rehabilitation Services, and the Department of Behavioral Healthcare, Developmental Disabilities, and Hospitals.
+As a host sponsor of this initiative, Project SEARCH students were given opportunities to work at Blue Cross & Blue Shield of Rhode Island in various roles learning transferrable job skills.
+In June 2016, we graduated our first class of Project SEARCH interns, and our second class in June 2017.

 Like all of us, people with disabilities simply need opportunity and support to achieve their potential.
 Project SEARCH does just that, while giving us all the opportunity to learn from each other.